corbtastik/yolo/BACKLOG.md

 * [DONE 2022-08-25] Create a corbs light theme (named: "cloudy").
 * [DONE] Add support for Google Cloud Storage for image assets.
 * [DONE] Make lists styling better.
+* [DONE] Dark / Light mode toggle, all the cool kids are doing it.